Hawks' Zaccharie Risacher: Won't play Wednesday

-Risacher won't play Wednesday against the Bulls due to left adductor irritation, Brad Rowland of the Locked On Podcast Network reports.
+Risacher (adductor) won't play in Wednesday's game against the Pistons, Brad Rowland of the Locked On Podcast Network reports.

-This is a new injury for Risacher, and it could explain his struggles Tuesday against the Suns -- he finished with two points (1-5 FG, 0-2 3Pt) and four rebounds over 17 minutes.
-With the Hawks extremely shorthanded Wednesday, David Roddy could step into a larger role.
+Wednesday is the front end of Atlanta's back-to-back, so Risacher's next chance to retake the court arrives Thursday against the Raptors.
+With the 2024 No. 1 overall pick sidelined against Detroit, Vit Krejci should remain in the Hawks' starting lineup, and De'Andre Hunter should see more playing time from the bench.

 More News